verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] In my dreams, I breathe you.
 - [ ] Make water come to her eyes with my love letters.
 - [ ] Pursuit of pleasure and prevention of pain.
+- [ ] I am falser than vows made in wine.